Stewie Griffin: The Untold Story: Cast

-Reception
+Release and reception

+Stewie Griffin: The Untold Story was announced in June 2005 with a September 27, 2005, release date as a direct-to-video exclusive.
+The film was released on DVD and UMD on September 27, 2005.

 The A.V.
 Club called it "uneven but frequently hilarious".
 Several reviewers criticised the film for being too long to sustain interest.

-Controversy
+Michael Drucker of IGN rated the film 8 out of 10, saying, "As a movie, The Untold Story definitely holds up; every scene of this 88-minute long movie has a joke that works."

+Controversies

+One cutaway segment features Jesus performing unimpressive finger tricks in the style of Art Metrano's "The Great Metrano" act, while humming "Fine and Dandy".
+In December 2007, Metrano sued Seth MacFarlane, the producers, and 20th Century Fox for copyright infringement over this cutaway, seeking damages of over $2 million.
+The case was settled out of court in 2010 with undisclosed terms.

-The episode when broadcast in Canada was subject to a complaint to the Canadian Broadcast Standards Council in 2011.
+When broadcast in Canada in 2011, the episode was subject to a complaint to the Canadian Broadcast Standards Council.
 The council ordered that Global Television must apologize to its viewers for not warning them about the violence in a scene where Elmer Fudd kills Bugs Bunny with a rifle during a July 23, 2011 airing of the Family Guy episode "Stewie B. Goode".
 The Council stated "The panel finds that the scene was definitely somewhat gruesome and uncomfortable to watch.
 It recognizes, however, that the scene was intended to satirize the violence found in that type of cartoon program.
 The gag was somewhat tongue-in-cheek since Family Guy itself is an animated program that sometimes contains violence".